andrecoron/neomutt-xoauth2/README.md

 # DISCLAIMER

-Make sure you don't break any rules set up by your workplace/university.
+Make sure you don't break any rules set up by your workplace / university.
 I have no responsibilities whatsoever on you getting fired/kicked out of uni.
 If you follow this guide and something goes bad you are on your own.